Pete Marlow | LPC

 No matter how many times you give yourself the pep talk that everyone struggles with mental health, you may still have the nagging sense that others have things “figured out” and you don’t.
 The narrative of “my struggles make me less of a person than others who seem to have it all together,” is a lie.
 This thought has the power to make you feel lonely, weak, hopeless, and rob you of your sense of self-worth.
 The truth is life presents all of us with challenges that can come out of nowhere and are often unwarranted.

-Trauma, grief, anxiety, depression, interpersonal conflict, loss of direction in life, or something unidentifiable can all be effects manifested from these types of beliefs.
+Trauma, grief, anxiety, depression, intrusive thoughts, interpersonal conflict, loss of direction in life, a broken relationship or something unidentifiable that maybe can’t be named right now can all be effects manifested from these types of beliefs.

-I am a person who has struggled with being truly vulnerable with people in my life.
+I’m a person who has struggled with being truly vulnerable with people in my life.
 I thought I could protect myself if I kept everyone out.
-The change that occurred in my life when I accepted the love and support from people I trust and allowed myself to be vulnerable with them has been invaluable.
+The change that occurred for me personally when I accepted the love and support from those I trust, allowing myself to be vulnerable with them, has been invaluable.
 I no longer feel isolated and hopeless.
-This is why making sure a client feels safe and in control is always at the forefront of mind.
-I want my clients to feel the freedom to be vulnerable, allowing true change to happen.
+Knowing firsthand that change is possible is why making sure a client feels safe and in control is always at the forefront of mind.
+I want my clients to feel the freedom to be vulnerable, which allows true change to happen.